 - As part of the Welsh Government's Childcare Offer for Wales, the local authority receives funding to ensure that all children have access to ten hours of early years education from the beginning of the term following the child's third birthday.
-The education is provided in approved, funded preschool education settings, which include playgroups, Cylch Meithrin, day nurseries and school-based settings.
+The education is provided in approved, funded preschool education settings, which include playgroups, Cylchoedd Meithrin, day nurseries and school-based settings.
 In addition, 20 hours of childcare is available for eligible working parents for up to 48 weeks a year. - There are currently 144 providers offering the Childcare Offer in Powys.
 There are 74 pre-school providers, 18 of which are Welsh-medium settings.
 This has increased from 14 in 2014 to 18 in 2020.
-There are 3 pre-school providers who deliver through the medium of Welsh and are not members of Mudiad Meithrin Mes Bach y Trannon, Trefeglwys (delivers early years education but not the Childcare Offer), Dechrau Disglair at Ysgol Gymraeg Dyffryn y Glowyr and Meithrinfa Pontsenni in Sennybridge. - The number of 3 year olds in the Welsh-medium settings during 2020/21 can be found below:
+There are 2 pre-school providers who deliver through the medium of Welsh and are not members of Mudiad Meithrin - Dechrau Disglair at Ysgol Gymraeg Dyffryn y Glowyr and Meithrinfa Pontsenni in Sennybridge. - The number of 3 year olds in the Welsh-medium settings during 2020/21 can be found below:

 Date Number of Welsh-medium funded early years places Total funded early years places % of pupils accessing Welsh-medium settings

 Sept 2020 358 1,466 24.4%

 Jan 2021 372 1,536 24.2%

 April 2021 390 1,600 24.4%